Markvi268/amk_testhelpers/README.md

     ```
     export PATH="$PATH:<YOUR OWN LOCATION PATH>"
     ```
+4) Type the command 'test_assigment' and press Enter.
+This will run the tests

 ## **License**
 This module is distributed under the MIT License.
 See the [LISENCE.md](LISENCE.md) file for more information.